xyproto/cxx/README.md

 * `cxx ninja` just builds the project using a `CMakeLists.txt` file and `ninja` (and `ccache`, if available).

 No configuration files are needed, but the projects needs to either be very simple (a single `main.cpp`) or have a `cxx`-friendly directory structure.

+The auto-detection of external libraries and headers relies on them being included in the main source file.

 Tested on Arch Linux, FreeBSD, Ubuntu, macOS w/Homebrew, Void Linux and NetBSD.
 Docker images and Vagrant configuration files are available in the `tests` directory.
 Please submit a pull request if you have improvements for your platform!